 • address talent needs and other key issues to ensure alignment and with statewide goals and applicable law;

-• utilize your leadership and communication strengths to supervise agency human resources staff and guide, coordinate with and support employee and labor relations staff in their day-to-day activities to cultivate a harmonious work environment.
+• utilize your leadership and communication strengths to supervise agency human resources staff and guide, coordinate with and support staff in their day-to-day activities to cultivate a harmonious work environment.

 Location: This position will remain physically located at DOT’s Newington headquarters.

 Once centralized, this position will report to/be funded by DAS.

 *If necessary, the incumbent’s salary will be adjusted to reflect their current MP pay plan.

 In order to be considered for this job opening, you must be a current State of CT employee, who has permanent state status* and meet the Minimum Qualifications as listed on the job opening.
 You must specify your qualifications on your application.